benji6/virtual-audio-graph/README.md

 ```

-- `params` - is an object representing any properties which we would like to alter on the audio node created.
+- `params` - is an object representing any properties to alter on the audio node created.

 Calling `virtualAudioGraph.update` subsequently will diff the new state against the old state and make appropriate changes to the audio graph.